All The Ways To Watch The Nutcracker At Home This Holiday Season

 Keep To The Classic With The New York City Ballet

-In the United States, a 48-hour rental of the performance will cost $25 dollars.
+Families in the United States can purchase a 48-hour rental of the performance on Marquee TV from Nov.
+26 to Jan.
+2, 2022, for just $20.
 Customers will be able to start, stop, and pause the performance at their convenience or even watch it again within the 48-hour rental window.
 You can learn more about The New York City Ballet's 2019 Nutcracker production through the ballet company's website while the actual production can be rented through Marquee TV here.

-Opt For A Modern Twist On This Christmas Classic
+Opt For A Jazz-Influenced Twist On This Christmas Classic

 Watch On A Streaming Service You Already Have

 Of course, it's also possible to find and watch a version of The Nutcracker on a number of different streaming services.
-Amazon Prime Video, for example, has a 1993 version of Balanchine's The Nutcracker that sees Macaulay Culkin join the New York City Ballet to turn this spectacular performance into a movie.
-Amazon Prime Video also hosts the TV adaptation of Mikhail Baryshnikov's Nutcracker production, which features Gelsey Kirkland and the American Ballet Theatre, as well as Nutcracker: The Motion Picture, a film adaptation produced and choreographed by the Pacific Northwest Ballet.
+Amazon Prime Video subscribers, for example, can watch Nutcracker: The Motion Picture, a film adaptation produced and choreographed by the Pacific Northwest Ballet.
+Also available to rent or buy through Amazon Prime Video is the TV adaptation of Mikhail Baryshnikov's Nutcracker production, which features Gelsey Kirkland and the American Ballet Theatre.

 Kids who love dance may enjoy getting to see a peek at how productions come together with Netflix's Dance Dreams: Hot Chocolate Nutcracker, which centers around dancer and choreographer Debbie Allen's career and follows her and her dance students as they prepare for their annual production of Hot Chocolate Nutcracker.
-And for Disney lovers, there's The Nutcracker and the Four Realms, which is expected to hit Disney+ on Dec.
-4.
+Or fall into a fantasy-infused retelling of The Nutcracker starring Morgan Freeman as Drosselmeyer, Helen Mirren as Mother Ginger, Misty Copeland as the Ballerina, and Keira Knightly as the Sugar Plum Fairy with The Nutcracker and the Four Realms on Disney+.